Scotland with autistic children

 Weather and seasonal planning

 Scotland’s weather is changeable year-round.
-Even in summer, layers are essential.
+Even in summer, layers are essential and my guide to travelling Scotland with a baby describes how I use layering when exploring Scotland with my kids.
 In autumn and winter, daylight hours are shorter, particularly in the north.
 This can affect activity planning and regulation, so it is worth factoring this in.

 The currency is the British Pound.
 Scotland is extremely card-friendly and contactless payments are widely accepted.
-It is worth nothing that throughout Scotland (and the UK as a whole) there are many businesses which do not accept AMEX cards.
+Many businesses across Scotland (and the UK) do not accept American Express cards, so it’s important to have a backup card..
 It is rarely essential to carry cash, although small rural locations may still prefer it.
 Cash is essential if you plan to use “honesty boxes” which are more popular in the North especially along driving routes.

-It is worth knowing that Scotland does have their own note money.
+It is worth knowing that Scotland does have its own note money.
 You can use these throughout Scotland but the rest of the UK are likely to refuse these Scottish notes.
 In Scotland, you can use English notes everywhere.
+My guide breaks down what the differences are between Scottish money and English money so you don’t have to stress over the details.

 Mobile coverage is strong in cities and towns but can be limited in remote rural areas and parts of the Highlands.
 If your child relies on devices for regulation, download maps offline and plan ahead for longer rural drives by using services like YouTube premium or Netflix to download videos.